-There are eight basic forms of the whole vitamin E molecule, which are either synthetically or naturally derived.
+There are eight basic forms of the entire vitamin E molecule, which are either synthetically or naturally derived.
 The most typical forms are d-alpha-tocopherol, d-alpha-tocopherol acetate, dl-alpha tocopherol, and dl-alpha tocopherol acetate.
-The “d" designation in front of the “alpha” indicates that the products are derived from natural sources such as vegetable oils or wheat germ.
-The "dl” prefix shows that the vitamin has been created from a synthetic base.
-Research has shown that natural forms of vitamin E have more potency and a higher retention rate than their synthetic counterparts but both definitely have antioxidant significance (Source: American Journal of Clinical Nutrition, April 2003, pages 899-906; and Federation of European Biochemical Societies, October 16, 1998, Pages 145-148.)
+The “d” prefix in front of the “alpha” indicates that the product was derived from natural sources, such as vegetable oils or wheat germ; the “dl” prefix indicates that the vitamin was created from a synthetic base.
+Research has shown that natural forms of vitamin E are more effective than their synthetic counterparts, but both definitely have antioxidant activity.